Being a member means that you can access many benefits to support you and your role, including:

 - Bulk-buy – buy 10 or more memberships and receive a 10% discount.
 Email firstname.lastname@example.org for more information about bulk purchases.

 - Renew - When you renew in 2018-19, you will receive a copy of our member-only resource: 'Wellbeing for registered managers: a practical survival guide.'
-If you're a member and not due to renew in 2018-19, you can buy this exclusive resource through our bookshop for the one-off price of £20, from 10 April 2018.
+If you're a member and not due to renew in 2018-19, you can buy this exclusive resource through our bookshop for the one-off price of £20.

 Wellbeing for registered managers – a practical survival guide

 When you renew your membership in 2018-19, you will receive our 'Wellbeing for registered managers: a practical survival guide' and we will add 12 months to your existing membership from your renewal date.
-All other members can purchase it from our bookshop, from 10 April 2018, for the one-off price of £20.
+All other members can purchase it from our bookshop, for the one-off price of £20.

 Your wellbeing is important.
 Whilst you will be good at caring for the wellbeing of others, you may not be so good at looking after your own wellbeing.